timescale/docs/timescaledb/tutorials/nfl-fantasy-league.md

 Now that you have all the data ingested, let's go over some ideas on how you can analyze the data using PostgreSQL and TimescaleDB to help you perfect your fantasy drafting strategy and win your fantasy season.

-Some of the analysis below has some visualizations included to help you see your analysis in action.
-These visualizations wer created using the Matplotlib Python module, this being one of many great visualization tools.
+Some of this analysis includes visualizations to help you see the potential uses for this data.
+These are created using the Matplotlib Python module, which is one of many great visualization tools.

-For optimized analysis, you will need to create the following continuous aggregate view.
-By using continuous aggregates, we significantly cut down on query run time (up to 30 times faster), thus making this analysis and other possible queries more easily accessible.
-This coninuous aggregate sums all the players movement in yards over one day and groups them by the players ID and game ID.
+To optimize the analysis, you will need to create a continuous aggregate.
+Continuous aggregate's significantly cut down on query run time, running up to thirty times faster.
+This continuous aggregate sums all the players movement in yards over one day and groups them by the players ID and game ID.

 ```sql
 CREATE MATERIALIZED VIEW player_yards_by_game